 "If you'd clean your desk, you wouldn't have to use mine all the time," Shiro said.
 He put a stack of folders in a drawer and laid a towel out on the desk.

 "Then I'd have to change my entire organizational system," Keith said.
-He placed Yurak on his back in the center of the towel.
-Yurak kicked his feet and cried.
+He placed Yorak on his back in the center of the towel.
+Yorak kicked his feet and cried.

 Shiro put his hands on the side of the diapers, took a deep breath, and immediately regretted it.